Denmark at the 2026 Winter Olympics

-Denmark will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Denmark competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Hockey player Jesper Jensen Aabo and curler Denise Dupont were the country's flagbearer during the opening ceremony.
+Meanwhile, speed skater Viktor Hald Thorup and biathlete Anne de Besche were the country's flagbearer during the closing ceremony.

+Viktor Hald Thorup won Denmark's first Winter Olympics medal since 1998, first Winter Olympics medal in an individual discipline, and only second ever Winter Olympics medal in the nation's history.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.